pragathip/pragathip.github.io/index.md

 layout: homepage
 ---

 <span style="color:red"> 🚀 I am on the job market for tenure-track faculty positions in CS (or related) starting in Fall 2026! </span> Please reach out if you know any suitable openings.
-Here is a [2-minute overview](https://youtu.be/8ADSsTXELPM) of my research vision.
+Here is a [2-minute overview](https://youtu.be/8ADSsTXELPM) of my research vision!

 ---